 Pauahi Keiki Scholarship

 The Kipona Scholarship (KS) is a need-based scholarship for eligible keiki who are applying to a KS-eligible private school in Hawai'i.
-Applications are accepted by Kamehameha from August 15, 2017-September 30, 2018.
+Applications are accepted by Kamehameha from August 15, 2018-December 31, 2018 for returning/renewal students and August 15, 2018 - September 30, 2018 for NEW scholarship applicants .
 Students of Hawaiian ancestry applying to K, 4, 7, and 9 may apply for the Kipona Scholarship.
 Families who are awarded the scholarship from Kamehameha will be awarded additional funds from LJA.
 To apply for this scholarship, visit: www.ksbe.edu/programs.